Common hot water bottle questions

 Which is the best hot water bottle?

-The best hot water bottle is the one that suits your needs, simple as that.
+This is easy, choose the one that suits your needs, simple as that.
 If you have a latex allergy or not keen on the smell of rubber buy a PVC thermoplastic hot water bottle.

 If you want to knit a cover or keep your old favourite cover buy the right size and chose a colour that matches.
 If you want a bottle for camping buy a mini bottle